iamckn/iamckn.github.io/source/_posts/2015-10-11-the-hackrf-one-first-steps.markdown

 {% img /images/fm_receiver.png %}

 ####With that out of the way, you can try building the FM receiver yourself using the gnuradio-companion.
 ####With the HackRF's transmission capability, an FM transmitter can also be implemented.
+I won't say I haven't thought of jamming certain frequencies in the vicinity, but that would be illegal, wouldn't it :)?
 ####In the next post, I'll show how to sniff gsm traffic.
 ####Till then, happy hacking :).